GlobeTeam-Platform/ga-kursus-cicd/educates/workshop/content/exercises/03-ci/index.md

 We will be using it to build a container from our local Git Repository, and then push this container image, to our registry, and update our deployment manifest, in our remote git repository.

+This i s bit different, from what you would probably do in your own enviroment, where a git commit, to a remote repository, triggers the pipeline.

+In our case, we don't have anything that can trigger this, so we have to do it manual, to start the pipeline, and build the container.

 ![flow](flow.png)

 Note we have chosen to split up CI and CD, so that Dagger handles CI and ArgoCD handles CD.